-Modifications are planned for the Kaunakakai levees so that they are in compliance with FEMA flood protection regulations.
+Potential modifications are planned for the Kaunakakai levees so that they are in compliance with FEMA flood protection regulations.
 The exact modifications have not been determined yet, and an alternatives analysis is underway.
 Ground disturbing work will be conducted in two phases, geotechnical boring and construction.
-The borings are planned for December 2014, while the construction will not occur for another two to three years.
-A total of 18 borings are proposed, and the exact locations shown in Figure 4 are tentative depending on field conditions.
+The borings were completed in December 2014 (the monitoring of which is reported herein), while the construction will not occur for another two to three years.
+A total of 18 borings were drilled.
 The construction phase of the undertaking will likely include the modification of the levees in order to provide the necessary freeboard above the water surface.
-This will probably include the building up of the levee banks with earthen material to meet the required flood protection criteria as required by Federal Emergency Management Agency (FEMA) flood protection requirements.
+This will probably include the building up of the levee banks with earthen material to meet the required flood protection criteria to be consistent with FEMA flood protection requirements.

-Figure 3.
+Figure 2.
 Soils in the vicinity of the project area.